 Generally speaking, the more urban you get, the more jaded you get, but that sure isn’t the case on the Gold Coast.
 No matter where I go, I’m always greeted with a friendly smile and a welcome hello, out to shopping centres, doing the school drop-off, picking up the mail, it seems the gold coast residents are always up for a chat.

 Residents on the Gold Coast are well-educated, cultured, fit, and outdoorsy people that care about city life.
 It’s as if the locals know their home is something special, and so everyone does their bit to keep it that way.

 I know Australia has a lot to offer in terms of family-friendly cities, but when you look at the whole package, the Gold Coast is punching well above its weight across a number of areas.

 All parents share a common ground in that we want the best education we can afford for our children.
 The Gold Coast has a selection of high-performing private schools, Catholic schools, and state schools to choose from as well as three Universities.

-Living in the Gold Coast city is safe.
+The Gold Coast is a safe place to live.
 Crime rates are low (contrary to what you might hear in the media).
 We have modern medical facilities, a new tertiary public hospital and a new private hospital right next door to it.

 The city is culturally diverse.
 You can enjoy a show or exhibition at the arts centre.
 Explore the many markets and street food precincts popping up all over the place.

-Local supermarkets and specialty food stores are easily accessible, scattered throughout the Gold Coast suburbs.
+Local supermarkets and specialty food stores are easily accessible, scattered throughout the suburbs.

-We have a nurturing and competitive sporting community operating out of world-class training facilities (thank you, Commonwealth Games), and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
-Enjoy the world-class theme parks all year round.
+We have a nurturing and competitive sporting community operating out of worldclass training facilities (thank you Commonwealth Games) and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
+Enjoy the theme parks all year round.
 Join a surf club and get the kids into nippers.

 Go hiking in the hinterland or take the family bike riding along the foreshore.